5 Reasons Why Box Plots are the Better Default Choice for Visualizing Performance

 Box Plots, Or Better!

 This post is motivated by discussions I have been having for, ehm, forever?
+Most recently, I tried to convince Humphrey, Octave, and Sophie that bar charts are not a good idea for the types of papers we are writing.

 To encourage others to use good research practices and avoid bar charts, I’ll argue that people should use box plots as their go-to choice when presenting performance results.
 Of course, box plots aren’t a one-size-fits-all solution.
 However, I believe they should be the preferred choice for many standard situations.
-For some situations, more appropriate chart types should be chosen based on careful consideration.
+For other situations, more appropriate chart types should be chosen based on careful consideration.

 Thus, box plots should be the default choice instead of the omnipresent bar chart.
 Or short: Box Plots, or Better!